What is social work?

 Why is a child assigned a social worker?

 Children can be referred to their local authority’s social care services for various reasons, including abuse, neglect, family dysfunction and disability or illness.
 Referrals can come from a number of sources, such as the police, schools or health services.
 Sometimes referrals are anonymous, or they can also be from a family member.

 When a child is referred to children’s services, further information is gathered to establish whether an assessment will be undertaken to determine the risk of harm and the level of need.
 If there is a need for an assessment to be undertaken, then the child will be allocated a social worker.
 This is referred to as a Single Assessment or a Child and Family Assessment.

 What does a social worker actually do?

 Cooperation between different agencies is essential in social work.
-Social workers work closely with a number of professionals including doctors, teachers and the police, sharing information and promoting effective communication to ensure the safety of the child or young person.
+Social workers work closely with a number of professionals, including doctors, teachers and the police, to share information and promote effective communication, ensuring the safety of the child or young person.